Dilmun: Kingdom of Dilmun

 From around 2050 BC onward, Dilmun seems to have been at its peak.
 Qal'at al-Bahrain was most likely the capital of Dilmun.
 From texts found at Isin, it is believed Dilmun became an independent kingdom, free from Mesopotamian rule; royal gifts to Dilmun are mentioned.
 Contacts with the Amorite state of Mari, in the northern Levant, are attested.
 Around this time, the largest royal burial mounds were erected.
 From about 1780 BC came several Akkadian-language inscriptions on stone vessels naming two kings of Dilmun, King Yagli-El (an Amoritic name) and his father, Rimum.
 The inscriptions were found in huge tumuli, evidently the burial places of these kings.
 Rimum was already known to archaeology from the Durand Stone, discovered in 1879.

 A decline is visible from around 1720 BC.
 Many settlements were no longer used, and the building of royal mounds ceased.
 The Barbar Temple fell into ruins.
 A 'recovering' period is noted from around 1650 BC.
 New royal burial mounds were built; at Qal'at al-Bahrain, there is evidence for increased building activity.
 A seal from this period found at Failaka preserved a king's name.
 The short text reads, [La]'ù-la Panipa, daughter of Sumu-lěl, the servant of Inzak of Akarum.
 Sumu-lěl was evidently another king of Dilmun (the third king whose name we know) from around this period.
 Servant of Inzak of Akarum was the king's title in Dilmun.
 The names of these later rulers are Amoritic.
+Another name of a king known from Failaka is Samuʽa, also attested on a stamp seal.